kurron/docker-oracle-jdk-8/README.md

 The settings in the script were borrowed from
 [Java VM Options You Should Always Use in Production](http://blog.sokolenko.me/2014/11/javavm-options-production.html).

-Since the settings are environment variables, you make customize them at launch time.
+Since the settings are environment variables, you may customize them at launch time.

 **WARNING:** this is simplistic mechanism that, because of the PID 1 problem, will prevent some applications, such as Spring Boot based ones, from seeing exit signals and cleaning up properly after themselves.